-It’s from director Mark McNabb and he has been fairly prolific in the DTV market since he shot his first picture, Dark Fields in 2003.
+It’s from director Mark McNabb and he has been fairly prolific in the DTV market since shooting his first picture, Dark Fields in 2003.
 He began work on this project straight after Fields was completed, but both titles took longer than he’d anticipated to secure distribution and sat in a vault for three years.
 Study Hell doesn’t hang around to let you know the reasons why no one was in a rush to package and ship it to unsuspecting audiences, because it’s amateur night right from the when the screen first lights up.

 Now there are different kinds of bad actors that you can find in film-land.
 There are those that have studied the art of drama and even though they give it their all, they just don’t have the chops of an actor/actress.
 Then there are those that are just normal people like you or I, who have somehow ended up being cast in a movie with no previous experience.
 People like doctors, students, bricklayers, salesmen or cleaners who may well be superb in their chosen profession, but when it comes to portraying emotion in front of a camera, they just don’t have a scooby doo.
 Here we have a feature that’s crammed with those kinds of performers and it is extremely difficult to watch.

-I was on something of a roll having watched Prom Night, My Bloody Valentine 3D and Cassandra back to back; and with so much ‘four-star’ action being played on my TV Screen, I was missing the usual junk that I have to sit through to write a review for you peeps.
+I was on something of a roll having watched Just Before Dawn, My Bloody Valentine 3D and Cassandra back to back.
+With so much ‘four-star’ action being played on my TV Screen, I was missing the usual junk that I have to sit through to write a review for you peeps.
 Study Hell came along and changed all that and it’s the first rubbish feature that I’ve sat through in 2013.
 That my friends is why so many people are struggling to track a copy down.
 One of the cast members probably bought them all to prevent their friends from forever taking the Michael… ;)

 ¡Viva El Cinematic Trash!